aryalpr/aryalpr.github.io/about.md

 ---
 layout: page
-title: About
+title: More about me
 permalink: /about/
 ---

-hello I'm Priyanka!
+hello, I'm Priyanka!

-### More Information

-* A place to include any other types of information that you'd like to include about yourself.
+### Know more about me!

+* I'm currently a sophomore.
+* I'm from a beautiful country, Nepal.
+* I like to sing!

 ### Contact me